 From the point of onboarding new employees, the business should make clear the nature of the collection and use of this data to all employees.
 Existing employees should be notified in writing.
 Managers should be ready to meet resistance from some employees and have a way to manage this prior to implementation.

 As with many new technologies, benefits can outweigh the downsides.
-As more companies adopt facial recognition time clocks and attendance software, industry can begin to discover more and more opportunities for efficiency.
+As more companies adopt facial verification time clocks and attendance software, industry can begin to discover more and more opportunities for efficiency.